SecureCloud-biz/miniCA/README.md

+**Note** This project is somewhat obsoleted by letsencrypt.org.
+I will no longer maintain it.

 # miniCA – an easy to use mini CA

 This project contains all you need to run a simple CA.